 In the nearly 40 years of its existence, the programme has provided financial support for the publication of approximately 6000 books in 45 languages.

-application deadline: 15 December
+- Beginning of February: application deadline: 1 December

-- End of April: all categories
+- End of April: application deadline: 1 March

-application deadline: 15 June
+- End of July: application deadline: 1 June

-- If a grant is awarded, only such translation fees as will already have been paid to the translator by the time of publication may be taken into account when the amount of the grant is being determined.
+- Translator's fee: If a grant is awarded, only such translation fees as will already have been paid to the translator by the time of publication may be taken into account when the amount of the grant is being determined.